Frequently Asked Questions

 Life is what happens when you’re trying to get something done.
 From family crises to pregnancy, from moving to illness, the staff at The Center for Guided Montessori Studies understand that special circumstances arise.
 In many cases we allow students to complete the program over a longer duration by transfering them to a different cohort group.

 How much of my personal time will the program take?

-The primary level Montessori teacher certificate program will require an average of two hours on a daily basis, or about thirty hours per month.
+The Montessori teacher certificate programs will require an average of 10-15 hours per week.

 What will be covered?

 CGMS’ primary Montessori teacher certification program incorporates and exceeds the minimum MACTE requirements.

 - Cosmic Education, including History, Geography and Science

 - Montessori Philosophy

 - Peace Education